 A scenic vista is generally considered a view of an area that has remarkable scenery or is a resource that is indigenous to the area.
-The project site is occupied with primarily agricultural land uses and consists of relatively flat terrain.
-Therefore, views of these resources are available from roadways throughout the area including SR-99 and I-5.
+The project site consists primarily of agricultural land uses and relatively flat terrain.
+Therefore, views of these resources are available from roadways throughout the area, including SR-99 and I-5.
 Although the current land uses provide views of an agricultural landscape that is representative of the region, the project area does not contain resources that exemplify the agricultural history of the area (such as historic structures or landmarks; see Section 3.5, Cultural Resources).

-However, the proposed SOIA does have the potential to indirectly alter the existing scenic vistas of the SOIA Area through the potential for future urbanization of the SOIA.
-The land use assumptions developed in Section 2.0, Project Description allow LAFCo to understand probable environmental effects that may result from future anticipated growth.
+However, the proposed SOIA does have the potential to indirectly alter the existing scenic vistas of the SOIA Area through the potential for future urbanization of the SOIA Area.
+The land use assumptions developed in Section 2, Project Description, allow LAFCo to understand probable environmental effects that may result from future anticipated growth.
 Potential indirect impacts on scenic vistas include the following:

 - Views of the valley from roadways such as Kammerer Road or Bruceville Road could significantly change.
 Instead of unobstructed views of the valley floor and distant hillsides, views from many locations could be blocked with the addition of numerous buildings.
-It is possible that many of the new buildings will be multi-story, some with heights far beyond what currently has been developed in the SOIA Area. - It is reasonably foreseeable that views of the valley, whether from the valley floor (existing residences) or from the surrounding elevations would no longer be that of a rural and bucolic setting.
+It is reasonably foreseeable that some of the new buildings will be multi-story, some with heights that exceed the size of existing buildings in the SOIA Area. - It is reasonably foreseeable that views of the valley, whether from the valley floor (existing residences) or from the surrounding elevations, would no longer be that of a rural and bucolic setting.
 Views could become that of an urban/suburban environment that is typical of many cities.